coped/rock-paper-scissors/README.md

 # README
 This is a small JavaScript based game of rock, paper, scissors.
-To play, open the .html file in an internet browser.
+To play, visit https://coped.github.io/rock-paper-scissors/, or download files and open the .html file in an internet browser.

 The rules: Rock beats scissors, scissors beats paper, and paper beats rock.